 - Deny their access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.

 Covered Individuals* MUST submit the following information to the OVMP in a timely manner:

-- Their Certificate of Eligibility OR Statement of Benefits (obtained from the eBenefits website),
+- Their Certificate of Eligibility OR Statement of Benefits,

-- Any other information necessary to their GI Bill certification.
+- Any other information necessary to their education benefit certification.

 Some students elect to take courses while deployed.
 Please check with your academic advisor in advance to determine whether your degree program will accept independent study or online courses.